juancaser/japhpsg/README.md

-# japhpsg
+# Just Another PHP Static Generator

-Just Another PHP Static Generator
+This static generator is intended to be used on the cloud with php-cli enabled.